NeuraiProject/Neurai/doc/covenants.md

 These are consensus rules, not only relay policy.
 Testnet activation is for experimentation; resource benchmarks and mainnet deployment review remain separate from functional correctness tests.

+### NIP-018: `OP_ZKVERIFY` integration (experimental)

+`OP_ZKVERIFY` (`0xc3`, verification flag bit 43) executes only in
+`SIGVERSION_AUTHSCRIPT`, including NIP-044 leaves.
+Its stack is `proof vk input_1 ... input_k k profile -> bool`.
+Profile is the exact byte `01`; `k` is a minimal Script number of at most four bytes, in `[1,16]`.
+Public inputs are canonical 32-byte big-endian BN254 scalars.
+Verification keys and proofs use the strict compressed arkworks encoding described in NIP-018.
+The script must authenticate the verification key and bind the public inputs to its intended statement.

+An empty proof produces false after checking profile, count and inputs, without parsing the verification key.
+A nonempty invalid proof fails the script.
+Local backend failures take the operational-error path, rather than marking a block or peer invalid.

+Each opcode in a revealed AuthScript script/MAST leaf costs **140 sigops provisionally**, including unexecuted branches.
+Bytes in pushes and MAST control blocks do not count.
+Standard transactions allow at most four such opcodes across all inputs.
+The flag also enables the existing 3072-byte item cap and 256-KiB stack-byte limit.

+Activation is scheduled at height 1 on reset testnet and defaults to height 0 on regtest (`-zkverifyheight`, `-1` disables).
+Mainnet remains unscheduled.
+This is an integration under review: final cost calibration, bounded caches and the remaining NIP-018 checklist are required before declaring it ready for deployment.
+The legacy 32-bit `libneuraiconsensus` ABI does not expose this flag.